 Records and evidence of efforts made to access training and to update CPR knowledge and skills should be maintained.

 Further information on medical emergencies CPD is available on our Recommended Topics page.

 Where patients cannot go to a dental surgery, you may be asked to provide advice remotely and to work with patients to defer the need for active treatment through the use of pain control and antimicrobial treatment.

-The 10 high-level principles of remote consultation and prescribing, developed jointly with the other healthcare regulators, continue to apply and in the current crisis the key requirement is to make an appropriate clinical risk assessment.
+The 10 high-level principles of remote consultation and prescribing, developed jointly with the other healthcare regulators, continue to apply and, while the pandemic continues, the key requirement is to make an appropriate clinical risk assessment.

 Remote prescribing protocol can be found in NHS England's COVID-19 guidance and standard operating procedure.

 Information for students

 Training and education have been severely disrupted by COVID-19 and we have been working with education providers to ensure that as many students as possible can still have a smooth transition into practice.